mithileshs66/ETL/README.md

 # ETL
 ETLDesign

+Note:
+I have made use of AWS Cloud service for this ELT task.

 How long did it take you to complete this assignment?
 Ans - It Took me around 3hrs for analying the  efficient , cost effective and easy to implement solution.